Prutserdt/dotfiles/README.md

 .This script will first check the status of the dotfiles and after that a commit/push or pull can be made to the repo, all from one command! :godmode:

-Remember: if the local dotfiles are newer than the repo: push.
-If the local dotfiles are older than the repo: pull.

 ## :eight_pointed_black_star:Add an additional dotfile to this repo :inbox_tray:
 (`config` is an alias from *[.bashrc](https://github.com/Prutserdt/dotfiles/blob/master/.bashrc)*)